geoant1/UCL_renewLibraryBooks_noFines/README.md

 sudo mv <location of your chromedriver> <location of Renew_library.py>
 ```
 ### Usage
+* Don't forget to change the path for the recording in the record() method

-Run the script using this command (while in directory of the script):
+* Run the script using this command (while in directory of the script):
 ```
 python ./Renew_library.py -u <your barcode> -p <your password>
 ```
+* Check the recordings file for an update

 ## Cron
 This script can be put in cron or launchd to run daily or upon the reboot. **NB: cron will execute the script only at the specified time.** If your are on a laptop and not sure that it will always be turned on at that time, skip to the launchd section.